for continuing undergraduate students

 - Academic merit and financial need

-- All applicants will be notified by March 31, 2016.
-We regret that we are unable to give information regarding the committee's decisions over the telephone or by email.
+- All applicants will be notified by email.
+We regret that we are unable to give information regarding the committee's decisions over the telephone.